 The air plane emerged as a important weapon of war during World War I. A first it was air reconisance, but then fighters were needed to protect the reconisance planes.
 And greadually as more capable planes came on line, planes began to be use to attack ground targewts.
 Germany had a substantial and very effective air force during the War.
 The Germans built some great planes and for a while dominatied the air space over the Western Front.
 Baron Van Roctofer was thev most famous aviator of the War.
 His Flying Circus was the most effective unit of the War.
 Herman Göring flew in the Flying Citcus and was one of their air aces.
 The Germans did not, however, have the industrial capacity to match the Allies in air plane construction.
 Huge advances in aviation were made during the War.
 The War was primarily fought with fighters, but bith sides began to build bombers.
 The Germans bombed London and other Brutish cities.
 The Allies were preparing a strategic bombing campaign against Germany when the War ended.

-The Weimar Republic replaced the Imperial Germany.
+The Weimar Republic replaced the Imperial Germany (1919).
 The Versailles Peace Treaty specifically prohibited Germany from having a air force.
 The German Army, the Reichwehr, never fully supported the Republic or was controlled by it.
-The Germans secretly built a small force by establishing a planning staff within the army where it attracted little attention.
+The Germans from an early sage began evading provisions of the Versailles Treaty and this include the air force provisions.
+[McNab] The Germans secretly built a small force by establishing a planning staff within the army where it attracted little attention.
 Germany also built a civil air industry.
-Lufthansa was a leading world air line.
-But air travel in the 1920s and even the 30s was a novelty and the relatively small size of the aviation industry was too small for any significant military program.
-I did provide, however, some basic infrastructure.
+Lufthansa was a leading world airline.
+But air travel in the 1920s and even the 30s was a novelty and the relatively small.
+The size of the aviation industry was too small for any significant military program.
+It did provide, however, some basic infrastructure.
 It also provided some overses influence, including countries in South America, especially Brazil and Colombia.

 Soon after Hitler's appointment as chancellor, the Hitler Youth organization (HJ) seized control of the German youth movement.
 An air division, the Flieger program, was establlshed within the HJ.
 And older HJ bopys began working with gliders.
 Thus when the Luftwaffe was formally announced a program was in place that was producing recruits for the Luftwaffe with aeronautical experience.
 The program was very popular with HJ boys.
 World War II accounts of the air war generally focus on the planes involved.
 Less well covered is the preparation of the pilots.
 The German Luftwaffe began the War with the bestvtrained as most effective pplots and air crews of the War.
 (The one exception was the small elite pilots of the Japanese First Air Fleet.)
 Part of thecreason for this was the experience of the Luftwaffe in Spain.
 But a major reason was the large Flieger HJ program which meant that the Luftwaffe had access to large numbers of young men with basic aviation experience.